aimihassin/Pharmacovigilance-Reporting-Case/README.md

 #### Data Collection

 For the purposes of this research project, quarterly data encompassing quarter 1 (Q1) until quarter 4 (Q4) data from 2018 will be collected.
-This FAERS data can be retrieved from the [FDA website] (https://fis.fda.gov/extensions/FPD-QDE-FAERS/FPD-QDE-FAERS.html).
+This FAERS data can be retrieved from the [FDA website](https://fis.fda.gov/extensions/FPD-QDE-FAERS/FPD-QDE-FAERS.html).